Tanja-4732/DoubleNote/frontend/README.md

 The goal of the frontend is to provide a fully-featured web application capable of creating, editing, and view notes -- both in Markdown and as free-hand drawings.

+You can view a static deployment of the `master` branch at <https://double-note.vercel.app/>.

 ## Implementation strategy

 This is how I envision DoubleNote to be implemented